drajer-health/eCRNow/OffHourConfiguration.md

 pending load should be tuned for optimal performance.

 #4.
 Timezone supported for offhours #
-The only timezone currently supported for off hour configuration is UTC.
+The only time zone currently supported for off hour configuration is UTC.